2018-2019 TRAINING GRANT RECIPIENTS

 Heidi Brown, PhD, MPH, PI, University of Arizona

 Dr. Heidi Brown is an associate professor at the University of Arizona.
-Predicting Epidemics in Space and Time, Dr. Brown’s PEST Lab, works to understand drivers behind the spatial and temporal distribution of infectious disease with a specific focus on vector-borne and zoonotic diseases.
+Dr. Brown’s PEST Lab, works to understand drivers behind the spatial and temporal distribution of infectious disease with a specific focus on vector-borne and zoonotic diseases.
 Models of vector, host and pathogen distributions and how they are influenced by environmental factors is used to map human disease risk.
 Current research diseases and tools include: West Nile virus, dengue, valley fever (coccidioidomycosis), spatial epidemiology, and climate change and health.

 “Genetic variation and endosymbiont diversity of Rhipicephalus sanguineus populations across Arizona”